andreigheorghiu-toast/layout-builder/README.md

 - upon selection, a module pushes 0 or more widgets to the widgets track.
 If any of the widgets already exist, they should not be re-added (this can be changed, on a case-by-case basis)
 - upon selection, a module should have the ability to focus/make active a particular widget (e.g: scroll to it)
 - ideally an app should function without any module (so no module should be assumed as always available)
+- modules are also associated with pages.
+When loading the app, I'm activating the first module associated with current pathname.
+- I've also added a mapbox map (now commented, in `config/modules`). the challenge was not to re-instantiate the map when navigating to another page - keep the map's state (zoom level, pitch, coordinates, etc...).
+The main idea would be to allow transparent/empty pages to be loaded on top of the map, which would, in fact, activate/load modules/widgets on the widget track, providing the user with various tools for interacting with the displayed data.
+I've previously toyed with this concept for a covid tracker prototype app, started when covid broke out, but I never finished it.
 ---

 **WIDGET**